If you want to improve your writing, and who doesn’t, one of the most important things is to know your readers.

 But here’s a big tip for you.
 Most articles I read on improving your writing miss one of the most critical pieces of advice.

-Great, everyone loves my writing
+Great, everyone loved my writing

 My first foray into writing and publishing was in the last century.

-I’m showing my age a bit, but that’s okay.
+Yes, I’m showing my age a bit, but that’s okay.

-It was, now with the benefit of hindsight, an exercise in printing an awful book of poetry.
+Looking back, it was an exercise in printing an awful book of poetry.

-But guess what?
-Everyone I gave a copy to loved it.
-My family and friends all told me it was wonderful, fantastic, and a great achievement.
+My family and friends told me it was wonderful, fantastic, and a great achievement.

 Who am I writing for?

-But over time, I decided to get serious about blogging because it became my favorite form of writing, and I wanted to improve my writing skills in the process.
+It had become my favorite form of writing, and I wanted to improve my skills along the way.

-Because I’m no spring chicken, I assumed that my readers were probably around the same age as me.
+Because I’m no spring chicken, I assumed my readers were probably around the same age as me.

-But guess what?
-I was 100% wrong.
+But I was 100% wrong.

-Understand who you are writing for.
+Understanding who you are writing for transforms everything.

 Discovering your readers